-I am broadly interested in how patterns of human settlement, subsistence, and mobility are influenced by the changing environment and cultural factors that mediate human-environmental dynamics.
-In particular, much of my work focuses on how the distribution and availability of environmental resources, along with cultural factors that affect how people use those resources, influence the distribution of human settlement.
+Christopher Jazwa is broadly interested in how patterns of human settlement, subsistence and mobility are influenced by the changing environment and cultural factors that mediate human-environmental dynamics.
+In particular, much of his work focuses on how the distribution and availability of environmental resources, along with cultural factors that affect how people use those resources, influence the distribution of human settlement.
 Jazwa has three active research projects on California’s Channel Islands; Cabo Pulmo, Mexico; and the Loukkos Valley, Morocco.

 His work on California's Channel Islands has been ongoing since 2004.
-There, I use a combination of hydrology and human behavioral ecology models to understand the establishment, expansion, and contraction of human settlement on the islands through time.
-My current work involves the use of stable isotopic signatures to reconstruct environmental change on both long-term (climate change) and short-term (ENSO, inter-annual variation, seasonality) scales and the effects on patterns of human mobility.
+There, he uses ecological models to understand the establishment, expansion and contraction of human settlement on the islands through time.
+Jazwa's current work involves the use of stable isotopic signatures to reconstruct environmental change on both long-term (climate change) and short-term (ENSO, inter-annual variation, seasonality) scales and the effects on patterns of human mobility.

-I am also interested in applying Human Behavioral Ecology models to the Classical World.
-This includes applying models to settlement patterns for Bronze Age Greece.
-I have also joined the Gardens of the Hesperides project in the Loukkos River Valley, Morocco, under the direction of Stephen Collins-Elliot of the University of Tennessee.
-In this project, I am using the Ideal Free Distribution model to trace changes in settlement patterns outside of the primary site of Lixus.
+Jazwa also is interested in applying human behavioral ecology models to the classical world.
+Since 2016, he has been a part of the Gardens of the Hesperides project in the Loukkos River Valley, Morocco, under the direction of Stephen Collins-Elliot of the University of Tennessee.
+In this project, he is using the Ideal Free Distribution model to trace changes in settlement patterns outside of the primary site of Lixus.

 - Anth 202 - Archaeology

 - Anth 440a/640a - Archaeology of North America

 - Anth 449C/649C - Lab Methods in Archaeology

 - Anth 706 - Scientific Grant Writing in Anthropology

 - Anth 708 - Advanced Seminar in Quaternary Studies